chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 A configuration setting can have one of the following possible scopes:

-- `application` - Settings that apply to all instances of VS Code and can only be configured in user settings.
+- `application` - Settings that apply to all instances of Baosky and can only be configured in user settings.
 - `machine` - Machine specific settings that can be set only in user settings or only in remote settings.
 For example, an installation path which shouldn't be shared across machines.
 The value of these settings will not be synchronized.
 - `machine-overridable` - Machine specific settings that can be overridden by workspace or folder settings.
 The value of these settings will not be synchronized.
 - `window` - Windows (instance) specific settings which can be configured in user, workspace, or remote settings.